domenic/especially/README.md

 One [well-known symbol](http://people.mozilla.org/~jorendorff/es6-draft.html#sec-well-known-symbols) is included:

 - `"@@iterator"` will give you a symbol that is used by GetIterator.
 (It is the same as V8's default `Symbol.iterator`.)
+- `"@@species"` will give the symbol that is used by SpeciesConstructor.
+(It is a freshly-minted symbol, since V8 doesn't have `Symbol.species` yet.)

 ### require("especially/intrinsics")